 - What is their level of training and expertise?

 - Does your Surgeon have FRACS recognition?

-- Has your procedure been fully customised to you and your needs?
+- Is your procedure fully customised to you?

-WHAT is included in your surgical quote or price estimate?
+Second, you need to ask WHAT is included in your surgical quote/price estimate?

 - Not all quotes are ‘all-inclusive’ and transparent with total costs.

-- Some surgical quotes will not include all of the necessary aspects of your Breast Reduction Make sure your quote includes costs like;
+- Some surgical quotes will not include all of the necessary aspects of your Breast Reduction.
+So, make sure your quote includes costs like;

 - – Anaesthetic.